-Genetic testing can also tell you that you do not have the genetic change/ mutation causing the condition in your family.
-This information may determine that no further clinical follow up is needed for you
+Genetic testing can also tell you that you do not have the genetic change/mutation causing the condition in your family.
+This information may determine that no further clinical follow-up is needed for you

 What will my genetic test results tell me?

-Positive result: If you have a positive result, it means that a diseasecausing genetic change has been identified that can explain your symptoms.
-If you do not currently have symptoms, it can tell you that you have an increased chance of developing symptoms.
+Positive result: If you have a positive result, it means that a disease-causing genetic change has been identified that can explain your symptoms.
+If you currently do not have symptoms, it can tell you that you have an increased chance of developing symptoms.

 Negative result: If you have a negative result, it means you do not have a genetic change that can be identified.
-This may mean that you do not need to worry about developing symptoms associated with the condition you are being tested for.
-However, if you do have symptoms, and your result is negative, it could mean that today’s scientific methods cannot identify the cause or that a different genetic test may be more suitable for you.
+This may indicate that you do not need to worry about developing symptoms associated with the condition you are being tested for.
+However, if you do have symptoms and your result is negative, it could mean that today’s scientific methods cannot identify the cause or that a different genetic test may be more suitable for you.
 This should be discussed with your ordering physician and/or genetic counselor.